Clairty-Digital-Twin/clarity-loop-backend/docs/archive/APPLE_HEALTHKIT_ACTUAL_IMPLEMENTATION.md

 The insight generator service uses the Vertex AI Gemini 2.5 large language model to turn the numerical analysis results into a meaningful natural-language insight for the user ￼.
 This involves prompt engineering and parsing the LLM’s output.
 We design this service to be stateless and lightweight: it just receives a Pub/Sub message (with the fused vector and maybe some summary stats), crafts a prompt, calls the Vertex AI API, and returns/stores the result ￼.

-File: insight_generator/gemini_client.py
+File: insight_generator/Gemini_client.py

-import os, json
+import os, JSON

 # Google Vertex AI SDK (assumed installed)